-(ii) takes steps in arranging a meeting through any form of advertising, agreeing to meet, and meeting at an arranged place for the purpose of sexual activity in exchange for a fee or the functional equivalent of a fee; or

-(iii) loiters in or within view of any public place for the purpose of being hired to engage in sexual activity.
+(ii) takes steps in arranging a meeting through any form of advertising, agreeing to meet, and meeting at an arranged place for the purpose of sexual activity in exchange for a fee or the functional equivalent of a fee; or (iii) loiters in or within view of any public place for the purpose of being hired to engage in sexual activity.

-21 Utah Code Ann. § 76-10-1315(1)(b) defines "child engaged in sexual solicitation" as "a child who offers or agrees to commit or engage in any sexual activity with another person for a fee or the functional equivalent of a fee . . ."
+14 Utah Code Ann. § 76-10-1315(1)(b) defines "child engaged in sexual solicitation" as "a child who offers or agrees to commit or engage in any sexual activity with another person for a fee or the functional equivalent of a fee . . ."

-22 The text of Utah Code Ann. § 80-1-102 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 248 and Senate Bill 124 during the 2022 Regular Session of the Utah state legislature (effective September 1, 2022 and May 4, 2022, respectively).
+15 The text of Utah Code Ann. § 80-1-102 cited here and elsewhere in this report includes amendments made by the enactment of Senate Bill 209 during the 2023 Regular Session of the Utah state legislature (effective May 3, 2023).

-23 Pursuant to Utah Code Ann. § 80-6-201 (Minor taken into temporary custody by peace officer, private citizen, or probation officer - Grounds - Protective custody),
+Notably, custody under Utah Code Ann. § 80-6-201 (Minor taken into temporary custody by peace officer, private citizen, or probation officer - Grounds - Protective custody) is punitive in nature.
+16